sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-webdynpro-app/cp-portal-cloud-foundry-webdynpro-app.md

 ## Details
 ### You will learn
-  - How to expose a Web Dynpro ABAP backend application to your SAP Cloud Platform Launchpad site
+  - How to expose a Web Dynpro ABAP backend application to your SAP Cloud Platform Launchpad site.

 ---
 In this tutorial, you'll use the **Content Manager** of the SAP Cloud Platform Launchpad service to add a Web Dynpro ABAP app to your launchpad site.